Tangram-Vision/Tangram-Vision-Blog/2021.03.00_ColorOrNot/README.md

 # Color (Or Not)

-## Output
+## Purpose

 Simulates a grayscale, bayer, and nearest-neighbor image capture from a given image.

 This code uses bare-bones logic in a purposeful attempt to expose the math behind these simple algorithms.
 There are better demosaicing algorithms out there, like linear/bilinear interpolation, but this program is only meant to demonstrate the basics.

 Logic flow: